 After a rough beginning, Jenious' life is now filled with puppies, music, and kung-fu.
-But it all started with a smile.

 The most emotional and physically intense day of Jamuna Mali’s life started with a pain in her abdomen, which led to her being rushed down treacherous mountain roads to a local hospital and then to an emergency C-section.
 The next thing she remembered was her local doctors’ explaining that her son had been born with a cleft lip and palate — conditions that she had never heard of or seen before.

 Jamuna was in shock and needed to process what had happened, but then she willed herself back to reality.
 "I told myself that I needed to snap out of the confused haze I was in.
 When it came down to it, I just needed to be his mother and love him unconditionally,” she said.
 With this new positive outlook for her son’s future, Jamuna named the child Jenious.